russoedu/idgenerator/README.md

 ## Know issues
 Because this was created originally fo a small ID (with only 3 characters), creating an ID from an initial __string__ don't perform well, as all ID's prior to the sent one are created sequentially.

-So, for instance, if you use `ids = idGenerator('ZGD000GSHSH')`, All IDs until `ZGD000GSHSH` is found in the background and this might take a long time.
+So, for instance, if you use `ids = idGenerator('ZGD000GSHSH')`, All IDs until `ZGD000GSHSH` are found in the background and this might take a long time.

 I tried to find a solution to "skip" the IDs somehow, but couldn't find a good solution.
 Open to suggestions.